 While this may seem like a lot of research, discussion, and preparation, it’s worth it!
 You don’t want to make the mistake of partnering with someone who doesn’t align with your values and can’t provide the help you need.
 After all, capital campaign consultants can be expensive and you’re hiring one for what might be your biggest fundraising effort yet.

 NOTE: Do NOT submit a request for proposal (RFP).
 Many organizations believe they should prepare an RFP.
-However, busy consultants rarely reply to RFP’s and believe them to be useless fishing expeditions.
-Not only that, most RFP’s, while well intentioned, do not get to the heart of the matter.
+Preparing an RFP is a mistake — busy consultants rarely reply to RFP’s and believe them to be useless fishing expeditions.
+Not only that, most RFP’s, while well-intentioned, do not get to the heart of the matter.
 They encourage canned responses, and do not enable a consultant to explain how they would tackle your campaign.

 Now, here is one more important aspect we need to discuss in regards to hiring a consultant.

 Does your campaign even need a capital campaign consultant?

 Let’s find out.

 Do you need a capital campaign consultant?